Tap here to get 5 Secrets to Stress Free Dinners

 Baked Spaghetti is total comfort food with homemade meat sauce and cheesy goodness.
 Make it ahead of time and throw it in the oven for the best warm dinner.

 As a lover of cooking and food, I treasure having my kids in the kitchen with me.
-I love teaching them simple cooking skills that I know they will carrying with them as they grow.
+I love teaching them simple cooking skills that I know they will carry with them as they grow.
 And they learn how to feel confident in the kitchen as I pass down this tradition of sharing love through food.

 My Baked Spaghetti recipe is a great recipe to make with kids.
 It has moving parts and timing, so it is perfect for teaching those skills, while being a relatively uncomplicated recipe.